-EDUC 5553.
-Educating Gifted and Talented Learners
+EDUC.
+5553 Nature and Needs of Gifted and Talented Students

 An introduction to the field of gifted education including a history of gifted education, theories of intelligence, definitions of giftedness, methods of identification and a variety programming options in the conventional classroom/school setting.
 Practical aspects include the development of IEP's, learning styles assessments, interest assessments, and management plans.